fpirotti/lasPhotoCamSIM/README.md

 ### PARAMETERS

-**-loc \<file path\>**: is the path to a CSV file with X Y and Z coordinates of camera locations - with header - other columns can be present and will be saved in output.
+**-loc \<file path\>**: is the path to a CSV file - with header - with the following information:
+ - X Y and Z: coordinates of camera locations (mandatory);
+ - pitch, yaw, roll: orientation of camera; (see **-ori** for more info.)
+This overrides the -ori command-line parameters if present.
+ - proj: also overrides the **-proj** parameter (see **-proj** for more info.).
+I.e. you can set for each camera the lens projections to use.
+ - orast: also overrides the **-orast** parameter (see **-orast** for more info.) - each camera can project to a specific size of grid - for now only square grids are supported.
+ - other columns can be present and will be saved in output.
 Comma, tab, pipe, space, column and semi-column characters are accepted as column separators.
 If you don't care about camera Z coordinate (e.g. if your cloud is normalized to ground) and want a fixed value, you can put '0' for the third column and fix the value using -zCam

-Example: **-loc cameras.csv** cameras.csv with the following contents:
+Example 1: **-loc cameras.csv** cameras.csv with the following contents:

     X|Y|Z
     279890|5718602|0